anthony-tuininga/ceODBC/doc/src/module.rst

    supported by the database.
 It is a subclass of DatabaseError.

-.. _vartypes:
+.. _dbtypes:

-Variable Types
+Database Types
 ==============

 .. note::

    The DB API definition does not define these objects.

-   These classes all create variable objects (:ref:`varobj`).
-They are created implicitly by cursor.execute() as needed and normally need not be created directly.
-These classes can also be passed in to cursor.setinputsizes() in favor of the types defined by the DB API in order to have finer control over the types of variables created.
+   These types are more granular than the types mandated by the DB API and can be used when creating variables via :meth:`Cursor.var()` or :meth:`Cursor.setinputsizes()`.

-.. data:: BigIntegerVar
+.. data:: DB_TYPE_BIGINT

    Variable used to bind and/or fetch big integers.
-Values are returned as Python longs and accept Python integers or longs.
+Values are returned as Python integers and accept the same.

-.. data:: BinaryVar
+.. data:: DB_TYPE_BINARY

    Variable used to bind and/or fetch binary data.
-Values are returned as Python buffer objects and accept Python objects that implement the buffer protocol.
+Values are returned as Python bytes objects and accept the same.

-.. data:: BitVar
+.. data:: DB_TYPE_BIT

    Variable used to bind and/or fetch bits.
 Values are returned as Python booleans and accept the same.

-.. data:: DateVar
+.. data:: DB_TYPE_DATE

    Variable used to bind and/or fetch dates.
 Values are returned as Python datetime.date objects and accept Python datetime.date or datetime.datetime objects.

-.. data:: DecimalVar
+.. data:: DB_TYPE_DECIMAL

    Variable used to bind and/or fetch decimal numbers.
 Values are returned as Python decimal.Decimal objects and accept the same.

-.. data:: DoubleVar
+.. data:: DB_TYPE_DOUBLE

    Variable used to bind and/or fetch floating point numbers.
 Values are returned as Python floats and accept Python integers or floats.

-.. data:: IntegerVar
+.. data:: DB_TYPE_INT

    Variable used to bind and/or fetch integers.
 Values are returned as Python integers and accept the same.

-.. data:: LongBinaryVar
+.. data:: DB_TYPE_LONG_BINARY

    Variable used to bind and/or fetch long binary data.
-Values are returned as Python buffer objects and accept Python objects that implement the buffer protocol.
+Values are returned as Python bytes objects and accept the same.

-.. data:: LongStringVar
+.. data:: DB_TYPE_LONG_STRING

    Variable used to bind and/or fetch long string data.
 Values are returned as Python strings and accept the same.

-.. data:: StringVar
+.. data:: DB_TYPE_STRING

    Variable used to bind and/or fetch string data.
 Values are returned as Python strings and accept the same.

-.. data:: TimeVar
+.. data:: DB_TYPE_TIME

    Variable used to bind and/or fetch time data.
 Values are returned as Python datetime.time objects and accept Python datetime.time or datetime.datetime objects.

-.. data:: TimestampVar
+.. data:: DB_TYPE_TIMESTAMP

    Variable used to bind and/or fetch timestamps.
 Values are returned as Python datetime.datetime objects and accept Python datetime.date or